As a dad who's navigated Walt Disney World with a four-year-old in tow, I've picked up a few key tips that make the experience much easier.

 If an umbrella is too cumbersome for an extra long storm or a gentle mist, try a poncho.
 As a parent with multiple children, I know it can be challenging to keep them all dry with umbrellas, they can be difficult for some kids to hold in the wind, and a full rain jacket may be way too hot on humid days.
 Pop open a poncho in less than a minute and keep the family moving.

 I also highly recommend a reusable poncho.
 They come with a thicker plastic and are stronger against potential tears.
 It's also simply more prudent.
 You don't want to spend $5-$10 on a poncho every time it rains (and it rains nearly daily at some points in the year).

 3. Reusable Straws

 As of 2019, Walt Disney World has now gone plastic straw-free.
-Disney's Animal Kingdom has long been a supporter of the paper straw in an effort to reduce plastic in the environmentally sensitive park, but the recent announcement to cut plastic straws from its parks has left many people wondering what to do, especially parents.
+Disney's Animal Kingdom has long been a supporter of paper straws in an effort to reduce plastic in the environmentally sensitive park, but the recent announcement to cut plastic straws from its parks has left many people wondering what to do, especially parents.

-Bring a reusable straw or two will make a big difference for your family when trekking through the parks and grabbing a quick drink.
+Bringing a reusable straw or two will make a big difference for your family when trekking through the parks and grabbing a quick drink.
 Silicon straws are an excellent way to go when it comes to bringing your own straws.
 They are more flexible (literally) than metal ones, last longer than a single-use paper straw, and can come in an array of fun colors that will add a little more fun for your kids.